mull-project/mull/docs/command-line/generated/mull-reporter-cli-options.rst

 --ide-reporter-show-killed		Makes IDEReporter to also report killed mutations (disabled by default)

+--debug		Enables Debug Mode: more logs are printed

+--strict		Enables Strict Mode: all warning messages are treated as fatal errors

 --allow-surviving		Do not treat mutants surviving as an error

 --mutation-score-threshold		If mutation score falls under this threshold, and allow-surviving is not enabled, an error result code is returned